Discussion in 'Pistons and NBA' started by TheeTFD, Feb 28, 2011.

 The Knicks are 3-10 with CB on the floor and 4-2 without him since the trade if I recall the numbers correctly.

 Weird but awesome.
 Knicks must suck, all day long.

+This really isn't working out very well for NY.
+They got bamboozled.
 Nuggs are looking '04 Pistons-like for sure.
 Lots of good players taking pride in defense and peaking in the 2nd half of the season after a trade.

+The Nuggs are in decent shape financially moving forward too.
+The only bad contract that they'll have after this season is Al Harrington's @ a little less than 6 mil per year for the next 4 years.
 They have some pretty good trade pieces (contracts & desireable players) to work with as well.
 The Nuggets have a pretty good chance to build something in the West as the teams at the top are poised to fade in the coming years.

 The timing seems to be perfect.
 They are closing in on the peak as the Spurs, the Mavs and the Lakers is due a generation change.
 Haven't they got a bunch of decent picks too?
 Some mid 1st rounders and stuff like that?
 I like their future if they manage to resign Nene at a decent price.
 It would be pretty cool if two small market teams like Denver and Oklahoma dominated the west for a few years.